Everything about repotting a spider plant

 What kind of new pot do you look for?

-I mentioned before that the spider plant loves to be root bound, this should be your first clue for the size of the new pot.
-Get a pot that's just slightly bigger than the pot it just came out of.
-There is really no use in getting a very oversize pot.
+In the beginning of this guide, we mentioned the spider plant loves to be root bound, this should be your first clue for the size of the new pot.
+Get a pot that's just slightly bigger than the pot it's currently in.
+There is really no use in getting a pot that's bigger than that.
 The spider plant is happiest when it can take over the space of the soil with roots.
 The plant really wants to be able to expand and then set into a confined area.
 If you only have bigger pots, that's also okay, but you'll need to help your plant to grow more quickly by fertilizing it.

 The style of pot you want to start using for your spider plant is really up to you, but it's easiest if you get a pot with drainage holes.
 The drainage holes allow the excess water to escape the pot, so there is less risk of root rot.
-The drainage hole is not necessary, so if you have a beautiful pot you want to use for this situation, go for it.
-You'll just have to be a bit more careful when watering your plant.
+The drainage hole is not necessary, so if you have a beautiful pot you want to use for your spider plant, go for it.
+The only thing you have to be mindful of is being a bit more careful when watering your plant.

-This is the pot I put 5 of my grown sprouts into.
-Because there are 5 separate plants in there, they should take over the pot quite quickly, which is exactly what I want.
-I'm not planning on repotting these plants anytime soon and I want them to completely take over this pot and eventually get little sprouts themselves.
+This pot contains 5 different spider plants.
+Because there are 5 separate plants in there, they should take over the pot quite quickly, which is exactly what we're looking for.
+Restricted space promotes growth for a spider plant.
+If you don't want to repot your spider plant any time soon, you can leave them in the new pot and not repot again.
+At some point the plant won't grow any more and maintain its current size.
 You can read more about this in my "How to care for a spider plant" guide.

 The results of a happy spider plant

-When the spider plant has established itself in a nicely sized pot and has taken over a lot of space in the pot, it will start to grow little sprouts itself.
-This is very exciting because your once tiny plant is now growing its own tiny plants.
+When the spider plant has established itself in a properly sized pot and has taken over a lot of space in the pot, it will start to grow little sprouts itself.
+This is very exciting because the previously tiny plant is now growing its own tiny plants.
 In the picture below you can see what I discovered on one of my small spider plants just very recently.

 It has started to grow its first sprouts.
-If you follow these guides, you'll start to learn exactly what your plants like and how to best take care of them.
+If you follow these guides, you'll start to learn exactly what your spider plants like and how to best take care of them.
 This is just the start and soon you'll be able to see your sprouts making their own sprouts.
-When this happens, I'd love to hear about your story!
+When this happens, we'd love to hear about it!